-We have reviewed the accompanying interim condensed consolidated financial statements of Bahrain Commercial Facilities Company B.S.C. ("the Company") and its subsidiaries (collectively, "the Group") as at 31 March 2023 comprising of the interim consolidated statement of financial position as at 31 March 2023, the related interim consolidated statements of profit or loss and other comprehensive income, changes in equity and cash flows for the three-month period then ended and explanatory notes.
+We have reviewed the accompanying interim condensed consolidated financial statements of Bahrain Commercial Facilities Company B.S.C. ("the Company") and its subsidiaries (collectively, "the Group") as at 30 June 2023 comprising of the interim consolidated statement of financial position as at 30 June 2023 and the related interim consolidated statements of profit or loss and other comprehensive income for the three and six month periods then ended and the interim consolidated statements of changes in equity and cash flows for the six-month period then ended and explanatory notes.
 The Board of Directors of the Group is responsible for the preparation and presentation of these interim condensed consolidated financial statements in accordance with International Accounting Standard 34 (IAS 34) "Interim Financial Reporting".
 Our responsibility is to express a conclusion on these interim condensed consolidated financial statements based on our review.